 But the rally did not spread to all areas of the market.
 "There are cross-currents going on.
 The news gets quieter as the year draws to a close and some economic data comes in, and there's also individual tax selling and window dressing," says Art Hogan, market strategist at Jefferies & Co.
 "The buyers are winning for no good reason today, though there is a bunch of M&A activity."

-Before the opening bell Tuesday, watch for earnings reports from electronics retailers Best Buy (BBY
+Before the opening bell Tuesday, watch for earnings reports from electronics retailers Best Buy (BBY) and Circuit City (CC).

 Treasuries ended lower in price on concerns that the Federal Reserve's easing cycle is all but over, and that the bull run in longer-dated maturities ended in November.
 Comments from St. Louis Federal Reserve governor William Poole, who said the Fed has plenty of room to maneuver rates lower, didn't provide much support.